Latest Digital Marketing Statistics – State of the Industry 2021

 2. By 2020, B2B digital commerce revenues will almost double, accounting for around half of all B2B revenues.

-In a recent study, Accenture Interactive surveyed more than 1000 B2B sales executives to gain a better understanding the latest trends in digital commerce.
+In a recent study, Accenture Interactive surveyed more than 1000 B2B sales executives to gain a better understanding of the latest trends in digital commerce.
 In 2018 and 2019, Accenture estimates that digital commerce will comprise almost half of B2B businesses’ total revenue, whereas that figure was 29% in 2017.
 This surge in digital commerce prevalence requires businesses to shift their focus to digital marketing, regardless of whether they are a hotdog booth or a film studio.

 3. By 2021, global revenue from offline commerce channels will decrease by almost 20%.